LetrixZ/faccina/README.md

 - `site_name`: Specifies the title showed in pages and emails.
 - `url`: Public URL of the site.
 - `enable_users`: Used to enable/disable user features such as user registration, login and favorites.
 Use the `uli` command to login as admin.
 - `admin_users`: List of usernames that will be given admin privileges.
-If you use the `uli` command to login as an admin user and this user does not exists, you will be prompted to create one.
+If you use the `uli` command to login as an admin user and this user does not exists, a new one will be created.

 ### Directories